Summary: Here is a comprehensive guide to help you reset an M1 Mac to factory settings, including resetting a bootable

 For some reason, you may want to reset your new M1 Mac computer.

 - You simply want a fresh restart with the M1 Mac

-- You are experiencing an unpleasant performance with the current version of macOS Big Sur.
+- You are experiencing an unpleasant performance with the current macOS, like MacBook Pro screen flickering.

 - You need to replace or exchange the M1 Mac with Apple

-- You want to sell or give it away
+- You want to sell or give it Mac away

-No matter what is the reason you want to reset the M1 Mac to factory settings, there is one thing you need to pay attention to.
+No matter what is the reason you want to reset M1 Mac to factory settings, there is one thing you need to pay attention to.
 You are not recommended to directly erase the startup disk in Disk Utility though you can do it most of the time and reinstall macOS as you did on the Intel-based Mac.

 Resetting M1 Mac is based on if the Mac is bootable and if you want to keep the data on the computer, here is the complete tutorial.

 Guide to reset a bootable M1 Mac to factory settings

 Since your File Vault is on and you can't erase the startup disk directly with Disk Utility on the M1 Mac, you need another way to get your Mac prepared, i.e., get existing data cleared.

 - 1. Restart your Mac and continue holding the power button until you see the startup options window.